ianleeder/Multiplayer/docs/dev_setup.md

 1. Navigate to your local game mods directory (eg `steamapps\common\RimWorldDev\Mods`)
 1. Clone your code repository here (eg `RimWorldDev\Mods\Multiplayer`)
     > **Note:** The build steps assume this relative location and copy binaries accordingly.
 Otherwise paths will need to be updated and/or binaries moved after each build.
-1. Contrary to the [documentation](https://github.com/rwmt/Multiplayer/blob/master/CONTRIBUTORS.md), __do not__ base your work off the `development` branch.
-It is well and truly out of date.
+1. While the GitHub [documentation](https://github.com/rwmt/Multiplayer/blob/master/CONTRIBUTORS.md) still refers to `development`, make sure to base your branch off `dev`.
 1. Copy the `Languages` folder from an original mod installation (eg `steamapps\workshop\content\294100\2606448745\1.5\Languages`) to your mod folder (`steamapps\common\RimWorldDev\Mods\Multiplayer\Languages`)
+    > This could be resolved by cloning the repository with [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), but it's outside the scope of this guide.

 If you navigate to the `Multiplayer\Source` directory you should be able to build the solution now.